SisonxShiaianne/HR-System/README.md

-# HR Management System
+# Employee Tracking & Management System

-The **HR Management System** is a system designed for human resource processes including attendance tracking, employee headcount, and employee information.
+The **Employee Tracking & Management System** is a system designed for human resource processes including attendance tracking, employee headcount, and employee information.

 ---